Larjon/chess-vision-system/README.md

 # chess-vision-system

-Using camera Open CV, python and chess engine stockfish to make best move in pisition.
+Using camera Open CV, python and chess engine stockfish to make best move in position.

 It is a test of the pawns visualization system on the chessboard.
 Later, the machine will be moved by a 4DOF robotic arm.